Antisemitism & Genocide: Understanding History

 Noah’s 3 sons, Shem (Sem), Ham, and Japhet.

 Abraham is from the generation of Shem, while Egypt and Palestine are from the generation of Ham, who harbored animosity toward Shem and his descendants.
-This hostility is rooted in the Biblical account in which Noah cursed Ham (Canaan) and blessed Shem and Japheth.
+This hostility is rooted in the Biblical account in which Noah cursed Ham and blessed Shem and Japheth.

 The hostility that some groups in Egypt and Palestine express toward Israel and the Jewish people is not a new phenomenon.
 While modern political conflicts have intensified these tensions, historical narratives show that prejudice against Jews has existed for thousands of years.
 Despite misinformation and accusations, the Jewish people and the state of Israel have a long history of resilience, defending their land, faith, and rights in the face of hostility.